-With that said, Fonseca will earn there same salary as his immediate successor, Natalia Novas, who briefly served as town spokeswoman from late 2015 until mid-2016.
+With that said, Fonseca will earn the same salary as his immediate successor, Natalia Novas, who briefly served as town spokeswoman from late 2015 until mid-2016.

-At the time, Fonseca cited “new opportunities” and his the ailing health of his mother, who has since passed away, as his reason for resigning.
+At the time, Fonseca cited “new opportunities” and the ailing health of his mother, who has since passed away, as his reasons for resigning.

 Novas was eventually replaced by Mopi Montero, who left the post by early 2017 and the position had remained vacant ever since.

 Fonseca has a long history with Mayor Felix Roque: running his successful re-election campaign in 2015 and also managing the administration-backed Children First board of education slates since November 2014.

 In those three years, the Children First Team has won of 11 of the 13 seats left in the hands of the voters, though Fonseca played a less significant role last year as he was spearheading Hoboken Freeholder (D-5) Anthony Romano’s unsuccessful mayoral run.

 In a phone interview, Roque explained why he felt Fonseca was the best man for the job, despite not being the lowest bidder.

 “He’s well-known in the county and he’s done a great job for me … he’s the kind of guy who can do the marketing, get the word out, he’s bi-lingual.
 Crime is down, taxes are stable, we expect no tax increases in the next two years, so that, with the growth on the waterfront, we need someone to get the word out.”